ErpNetDocs/tech/modules/applications/enterprise-asset-management/index.md

   - Insurance - Every 12 months
   - Oil - Every 20,000 km

-## Managed assets - Scheduled maintenances
+## Managed Assets - Scheduled Maintenances

 The maintenance schedules define the general plan for maintenance.
 However, we have to schedule each specific maintenance as well.
 The scheduling might be for different reasons: